-I took an at-home fertility test at 28 years old and here’s what I uncovered about my fertility status.
+I took an at-home fertility test at 28 years old, and here’s what I uncovered about my fertility status.

 Psst!
-Here for the Modern Fertility Discount Code
+Here for the Modern Fertility Discount Code?

-Here’s the truth: like many millennial women, I was on hormonal birth control for almost 13 years.
+Like many millennial women, I was on hormonal birth control for almost 13 years.
 Between the pill, ring, and IUD – I’ve pretty much tried them all.

 In February of 2017, I made the decision to have my Skyla IUD removed after experiencing some unexplained symptoms like brain fog, increased anxiety, moodiness, and an overall disconnect with my body.

 Since that time, my husband and I have very seriously considered starting our family, but I always had this deep fear that I wouldn’t get pregnant after the years I spent abusing my body with synthetic hormones.

 Whether these worries were rational or not, I couldn’t seem to shake my feelings, and I felt I needed to get more data on my current hormone status before we ventured down the road to pregnancy.

 That’s when I met the at-home fertility hormone test from Modern Fertility.